 Occupational Therapy Spotlight

-What is your favorite thing about the Capstone experience?
+What is your favorite thing about this Doctoral Capstone?

 What attracted you to Drake's OTD program?

-Have your career goals changed at all since starting the Drake OTD program?
-What are your future career goals?
+Have your career goals changed at all since starting Drake's OTD program?
+How so?

 How has Drake prepared you for your future career as an occupational therapy professional?

 What is one piece of advice you'd give to future occupational therapy students?

 Enjoy the ride!
 OT school can be challenging, exhausting, and stressful.
 However, there are so many fun and positive moments throughout.
 Learn as much as you can, but also try your best to find reasons to laugh and have fun.
 Lean on classmates, friends, and family when times get tough, and lastly, find time to take care of yourself.